-• Advanced Practice Certificate (APC): 3 credit hours
+- Advanced Practice Certificate (APC): 3 credit hours

-Graduate Certificates: 6 credit hours
+- Graduate Certificates: 6 credit hours

-Master's Degrees: 9 credit hours
+- Master's Degrees: 9 credit hours

-Doctoral Degree: 12 credit hours
+- Doctoral Degree: 12 credit hours

-There is an exception when a student is moving from a certificate to a master's in the same degree program such as the Health Policy certificate to the Master of Science in Health Policy (or vice versa).
+There is an exception when a student is moving from a certificate to a master's in the same degree program such as the Healthcare Quality & Safety certificate to the Master of Science in Healthcare Quality & Safety (or vice versa).
 Certain courses cannot be transferred and will need to be retaken, such as Capstone (see Ineligible Courses).
 Internal transfers must not be older than five years for certificate and master's programs, and nine years for doctoral programs.
+Program Directors may consider exceptions upon request.
 These limits apply when combining waivers, substitutions, and internal and external transfers.